 Peace Through Play is a student-run organization founded and based at Northeastern University.
 We create opportunities for mutual empowerment of college students and youth through utilization of educational games, crafts, and other learning mediums as an interactive teaching method that emphasizes leadership skill building, social emotional learning, and self identity awareness.

-In the early 1990s, Harvard freshman Eric Dawson became invlved in an annual one-day Children's Festival.
+Peace Through Play found its roots in the early 1990s when Harvard freshman Eric Dawson became involved in an annual one-day children's festival.
 He transformed this festival into a year-long curriculum which eventually became the non-profit called Peace Games.
-In 2006, Peace Games came to Northeastern after university student Alex Alvanos co-oped at the organization.
-Northeastern's chapter of the organization was called "Social Change Through Peace Games."
+In 2006, Peace Games came to Northeastern under the name Social Change Through Peace Games after university student Alex Alvanos completed a co-op with the organization.

 In 2009, Peace Games evolved into PeaceFirst and transitioned its volunteer base to full-time Americorps members.
 Northeastern's chapter wanted to continue to give full-time university students to volunteer in our surrounding communities, so in 2010, we became the independent nonprofit organization called Peace Through Play.

 The original goal of Peace Games was to eliminate and minimize violence in Boston's youth.
 Since then, Peace Through Play has grown into an organization that empowers Boston's youth through a variety of educational games, crafts, and community service projects to allow students to learn leadership skills, social and emotional skills, and self-identity awareness.